jpthiele/dealii-cmake-superbuild/README.md

 These settings can of course be changed and then the configure stage can be run from the config subdirectory by `./do_configure_cmake.sh`

-I want to use different versions of one or more packages, is this possible?
+I want to use different versions of one or more packages or applications, is this possible?
 ---------------------------------------------------------------------------
-Yes this is possible by editing the `build_packages` macro and changing the corresponding call from `build_<pkgname>()` to `build_<pkgname>(VERSION X.Y.Z)`.
+Yes this is possible by editing the `build_packages` or `build_applications` macro and changing the corresponding call from `build_<pkgname>()` to `build_<pkgname>(VERSION X.Y.Z)`.
 However, installation was only tested with the default package versions so configuration options might change and in the worst case compatibility will break.